When you don’t have to self-quarantine upon arrival in the Netherlands

 Every journey abroad increases the risk of spreading coronavirus.
-If you decide it’s really essential to travel abroad, you must self-quarantine immediately on arrival in the Netherlands.
+If you decide it’s really essential to travel abroad, you must self-quarantine (stay at home) immediately on arrival in the Netherlands.
 Certain exceptions apply to the self-quarantine rules.

 When travellers are not required to self-quarantine

-Some travellers are not required to self-quarantine when they arrive in the Netherlands.
+In the following situations, you are not required to self-quarantine when they arrive in the Netherlands:

 - if you are a cross-border commuter, student or schoolchild.